Nicerice96/3303---Assignment-1/README.md

 to produce a coffee in their local inventory.
 If a given barista can complete a "set" of ingredients, that is to say, they pick up and place one of each item in their inventory, then that barista is now capable of producing a coffee.

 ### How to run:
-- Run the "Coffee Shop" clas
+- Run the "Coffee Shop" class
 - Once running, check the terminal, the output should be displayed
 - _Enjoy!_

 ### Concepts Used:
 * Multi-Threading
 * Java Threads